senthalan2/react-native-paysprint-onboarding/README.md

 android.enableJetifier=true
 ```

-✅ This tells Gradle to enable Jetifier, which helps with compatibility when using libraries that still depend on the old Android Support libraries.
+✅ This tells Gradle to enable Jetifier, which is required for compatibility with the Paysprint SDK, as it still depends on the old Android Support libraries.

 ## Usage